 You can instruct Veeam Backup & Replication to create an index of files and folders on the VM guest OS during backup.
-VM guest OS file indexing allows you to search for VM guest OS files inside VM backups and perform 1-click restore in Veeam Backup Enterprise Manager.
+VM guest OS file indexing allows you to search for VM guest OS files inside VM backups and perform a 1-click restore in Veeam Backup Enterprise Manager.

 VM guest OS file indexing is enabled at the job level.
 You can specify granular indexing settings for every VM in the job.

 VM guest OS file indexing is optional.
-If you do not enable this option in the backup job settings, you will still be able to perform 1-click restore from the backup created with such backup job.
+If you do not enable this option in the backup job settings, you will still be able to perform 1-click restore from the backup created by such backup job.
 For more information, see the Preparing for File Browsing and Searching section in the Enterprise Manager User Guide.

 Requirements and Limitations for VM Guest OS File Indexing